 One of the biggest changes coming to the platform is WordPress Gutenberg: “a new way to publish”.
 Gutenberg takes the historical WordPress publishing interface and changes it by employing something called ‘blocks’.

-For a full breakdown of the new Gutenberg interface, and a link to download it, head to our Introduction to Gutenberg.
+For a full breakdown of the new Gutenberg interface, and a how to on setting it up, head over to our WordPress Gutenberg guide.

 Host Your WordPress Site in the Nexcess Cloud.

 We’re offering 1 month of free hosting with no commitments to see how we can help you to realize the promise of cloud.
 Use code WORDPRESS15 during checkout.

 Posted in: WordPress